virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 ### api

-Executing actions available by means of the <a href="http://docs.jelastic.com/api" target="_blank">Jelastic Cloud API</a> methods.
+Executing actions available by means of <a href="http://docs.jelastic.com/api" target="_blank">Jelastic Cloud API</a>.

 There are a number of parameters required by Jelastic API that are defined automatically:

 - *envName* - environment domain name where the API method is executed

-- *appid* - unique environment identifier that can be passed into API instead of the *envName*
+- *appid* - unique environment identifier that can be passed to API instead of *envName*

 - *session* - unique session of a current user